Halva773/Halva773/README.md

 ## Hi there 👋
 ### 👨‍💻 About Me

-I'm Data Scientist with **2+ years of commercial experience** in building and deploying ML solutions in production.
+I'm Data Scientist with commercial experience in building and deploying ML solutions in production.
-Worked in **financial sector (Sber)** and **applied research**, covering the full ML lifecycle — from business requirements to production support.
+Worked in **financial sector** and **applied research**, covering the full ML lifecycle — from business requirements to production support.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/selinartemq/">